Last modified: September 13, 2025

 When to Use

-Keep forks fresh by adding the upstream remote (git remote add upstream <url>) and regularly pulling or rebasing (git pull --rebase upstream main).
-Stale forks are a primary pain-point in this model; proactive syncing and small, focused PRs keep the workflow smooth.
+Keep forks fresh by adding the upstream remote (git remote add upstream <url>), then regularly syncing: git fetch upstream followed by git rebase upstream/main (or git pull --rebase upstream main).
+Stale forks are the main pain point here; proactive syncing and small, focused PRs keep the workflow smooth.

 Git Flow

-Git Flow is a prescriptive branching model, originally proposed by Vincent Driessen, that introduces named branch roles and clear rules for when to create, merge, and retire them.
-It is designed for projects that ship versioned releases on a predictable cadence and need to support urgent production patches in parallel with regular feature work.
+Git Flow is a prescriptive branching model, proposed by Vincent Driessen, that assigns named roles to branches with clear rules for when to create, merge, and retire them.
+It suits projects that ship versioned releases on a predictable cadence and need to patch production urgently while regular feature work continues.

 Advantages